LaunchCodeEducation/lchs/src/chapters/sessions/flask-sessions.rst

    However, if you ever want to *deploy* one of your Flask programs to the web (where the world can see it), you need to take steps to protect the secret key.

+Searching Google turns up several ways to keep ``secret_key`` hidden.
+However, exploring these methods is beyond the scope of this course.

 Check Your Understanding
 ------------------------